DEFRA/ffc-demo-user-service/README.md

 }
 ```

-Alternatively curl can be used locally to send a request to the end point, i.e.
+Alternatively, curl can be used to send a request to the end point:

 ```
 curl -i --header "Content-Type: application/json" --request POST --data '{ "email": "test@email.com" }' http://localhost:3002/register
 ```

 # Build pipeline